Controversies surrounding Mortal Kombat: Wilson v. Midway Games, Inc.

 In 1997, thirteen-year-old Noah Wilson was killed by Yancy Salazar, also thirteen.
 Salazar stabbed Wilson in the chest with a kitchen knife and severed his aorta, leaving Wilson to die after an hour of massive blood loss.
 The victim's mother, Andrea Wilson, alleged that her son was killed due to Salazar's strong interest in Mortal Kombat.
 She claimed that Salazar was so "obsessed" with the game that he thought he was actually the Mortal Kombat character Cyrax, who she claimed used a Fatality in which he grabs the opponent in a headlock and stabs his opponent in the chest.
 In fact, this Fatality did not exist and was never performed by the character Cyrax.
 With Judge Janet Bond Arterton presiding, the case was tried in the United States District Court for the District of Connecticut.
-The court ruled that "Wilson's complaint fail[ed] to state a claim upon which relief can be granted."
+The court ruled that "Wilson's complaint failed to state a claim upon which relief can be granted."